tberg12/ocular/README.md

           -outputPath cs_train_output \
           -lineExtractionOutputPath cs_train_output

-  Probably need `-mx7g`.
-For extra speed, use `-emissionEngine OPENCL` if you have a Mac, or `-emissionEngine CUDA` if you have Cuda installed.
+  For extra speed, use `-emissionEngine OPENCL` if you have a Mac with a GPU, or `-emissionEngine CUDA` if you have Cuda installed.

 4. Transcribe some pages:

+  To train using the pages that are in `test_img/multilingual`, run:

         target/start edu.berkeley.cs.nlp.ocular.main.MultilingualMain \
           -inputPath test_img/multilingual \